tswett/mathdonewrong/docs/source/index.rst

   expression trees.
 An ``Algebra`` is fundamentally nothing more than a collection of functions implementing the operations in an ``Expression``.
   These two classes are the foundation of everything else.
-- :mod:`~mathdonewrong.monoids`: The definition of a monoid (the :class:`~mathdonewrong.monoids.monoids.Monoid` class), and a few examples and related concepts.
+- :mod:`~mathdonewrong.monoidlike`: The definition of a monoid (the :class:`~mathdonewrong.monoidlike.monoids.Monoid` class), and a few examples and related concepts.
 As of this writing, monoids are the most fleshed-out type of algebraic structure.
 - :mod:`~mathdonewrong.common`: Some common operator definitions which can be